Thongam Biswajit Singh: 2012 Legislative Assembly

 Biswajit Singh was elected as Trinamool Congress candidate in 2012 but resigned in 2015.
 He joined BJP after resigning and contested the by election as BJP candidate and won the election.
 From then till 2017, he was the lone BJP MLA in the state legislature.

 2017 Legislative Assembly

 Prior to the 2017 election, Biswajit Singh is said to have been instrumental in bringing N. Biren Singh into the BJP from Indian National Congress.
 The BJP won 21 seats and had a majority in conjunction with alliance partners.
 Biswajit Singh was a strong contender for the chief minister (CM) post.
 But the BJP central leadership opted for Biren Singh as the chief minister.

-Biswajit Singh was appointed as a cabinet minister in Biren Singh minstry, with a portfolio of a number of departments, including Public Works, Rural Development etc. By 2020, Biswajit Singh was counted as a dissenter.
+Biswajit Singh was appointed as a cabinet minister in the first N. Biren Singh ministry, with a portfolio of a number of departments, including Public Works, Rural Development etc. By 2020, Biswajit Singh was counted as a dissenter.
 Biren Singh stripped all his portfolios as a cost-cutting measure.
 After a patch-up, they were restored but was said that the two were not on talking terms.